thbrunzendorf/monitoring-demo/README.md

 and as structured JSON to `./logs/monitoring.log`

 ## Starting Monitoring and Logging Tools
-Monitoring and logging tools can be started via docker-compose `docker-compose up`
+Monitoring and logging tools can be started in path `./docker` via docker-compose

+`docker-compose up`

 The following tools are available: